Work Zone Data Examples

 - Introduction Presentation, by Tracy Scriba, FHWA (HTML, PDF 476KB)

-- Florida Presentation, by Stefanie Maxwell, Florida Department of Transportation (HTML, PDF 3.2MB)
+- Florida Presentation, by Stefanie Maxwell, Florida DOT (HTML, PDF 3.2MB)

-- North Carolina Presentation, by Steve Kite, North Carolina Department of Transportation (HTML, PDF 319KB)
+- North Carolina Presentation, by Steve Kite, North Carolina DOT (HTML, PDF 319KB)

 - AASHTO/FHWA Domestic Scan on Work Zone Assessment, Data Collection, and Performance Measurement (NCHRP 08-04) – Results of March 2010 scan looking at how 14 State agencies are planning for, monitoring, and managing work zone performance.